clarissanjani/aiaiay-tum-ai/README.md

 Due to the increasing amount of satellite data, as well as improvements in computer vision, researchers have recently started to use AI to automatically determine land usage from space.

-An especially interesting use case of land usage is to determine where to best plant vegetation for the highest impact on reducing climate change.

 # Challenge

-- Build a model that accurately predicts land usage from satellite image data using the [EuroSAT](https://github.com/phelber/EuroSAT) dataset – feel free to use a pretrained model as a baseline
+- Build a model that accurately predicts land usage from satellite image data using the [EuroSAT](https://github.com/phelber/EuroSAT) dataset
-- Provide a compelling demo to showcase how the model works on a region of the world where land usage data is lacking – showing a downstream use case of land usage prediction is a plus!
+- Provide a compelling demo to showcase how the model works on a region of the world where land usage data is lacking – showing a downstream use case of land usage prediction!
 - Provide a business plan & market analysis to turn this prototype into a startup

 # Problem: